Wetland conservation under the Ramsar Convention

 Conservation, rewetting and wise use of peatlands in Europe and around the world

-Alongside peatlands, river floodplains and coastal wetlands can play an important role in natural climate protection and in adapting to the effects of climate change.
+Alongside peatlands, riverine floodplains and coastal wetlands can play an important role in natural climate protection and in adapting to the effects of climate change.
 They also provide valuable habitats for a wide range of animal and plant species.
 This is why riverine and coastal wetlands were selected as the focus for the European Conference on Biodiversity and Climate Change in 2023.
 In cooperation with the Network of European Nature Conservation Agencies (ENCA), it is the fifth successive conference that BfN has organised since 2011 to promote exchange and networking between European experts from science, policymaking and practice.

 Using remote sensing for wetland management in Africa